tenosiswono/PokeGrinder/README.md

 - You can hold eggs between the grind and then the bot will handle the rest.

 ## Upcoming Features
+1. Auto Complete Checklist
-1. Auto Release Duplicates
+2. Auto Release Duplicates
-2. Log Pokecoins earned
+3. Log Pokecoins earned
-3. Suspicion Avoidance Features
+4. Suspicion Avoidance Features

 ## Installating